William Oxer FRSAwww.ArtPal.com/williamoxerfrsa

 Over the past 25 years, this talented 45 year-old, originally from Dorset, has undertaken regular portrait commissions for private clients and produced artworks for exhibitions and collectors across the globe.
 Other achievements of note include period decoration and exhibition design in places such as Christie’s and the Building of Bath Museum, also known as The Museum of Bath Architecture.

 Professor Sir Roger Scruton, a renowned writer and philosopher who made a television documentary in 2009 entitled Why Beauty Matters, said of him: “William Oxer is not merely a painter; he is a distinctive sensibility, with a poetic vision he explores in many media.
 His art is affirmative, evocative and forgiving and offers us, in short, a return to the true and serious tradition.”

 Discussing his chosen angle as an artist, William continued: “I am perhaps something of an old soul.
 My works are restful and somehow quiet, demure, elegaic.
 I enjoy the evenings of autumn and winter by the fire, painting smaller, more intimate and reflective works.
 Perhaps this is a distant feeling of past roots of the north.”

 Last year William was approached by the Royal Society of Arts to be made a

 Fellow of the Royal Society of Arts (FRSA), an award granted to individuals that the RSA judges to have made outstanding achievements related to the Arts, Manufactures, and Commerce.

-William is exhibiting at 54 The Gallery, Shepherd Market, Mayfair, London this year, 30 April-6 May.
+William exhibited at 54 The Gallery, Shepherd Market, Mayfair, London last year, 30 April-6 May.